AtamaCo/cdk-adobe-eds/API.md

 ### AdobeEDS <a name="AdobeEDS" id="cdk-adobe-eds.AdobeEDS"></a>

-Infrastructure for Adobe Edge Delivery Service.
+CDN infrastructure for Adobe Edge Delivery Services.

 #### Initializers <a name="Initializers" id="cdk-adobe-eds.AdobeEDS.Initializer"></a>